 Short answer, I'd probably love to.

-First of all, let me do the sad but necessary disclaimer that while we're still in the middle of a global pandemic, everything has to be online.
+First of all, let me do the sad but necessary disclaimer that while we're still dealing with Delta variants and anti-vaxxers, most things have to be online.
 I can download most apps, I have several installed already, I have a set of microphone headphone thingies, and my camera works just fine.
-But I won't be able to go to a physical class or a recording studio or anything until a month after there's a second dose of vaccine in my arm.
-And neither should you.
+But going to a physical class or sitting on a live (rather than virtual) panel is going to involve some pointed questions about the prevailing vaccine culture and how much open space there is in your venue.

 I also have a decade and change of experience in front of a classroom, so I've no trouble with public speaking or teaching or even keeping my presentations interesting.
 And I have experience modifying my messages in complexity and irreverence with everyone from MFA cohorts to middle schoolers.